roylau98/FYP/README.md

 2. Investigate the feasibility of performing respiration sensing using the ESP32 CSI Tool.
 3. To build a keystroke inference system using the ESP32 CSI Tool for CSI collection and a deep learning model for keystroke inference.

-This `README.md` shows the file found in this folder, and instructions to setup and run the codes.
+This `README.md` shows the files found in this folder, and instructions to setup and run the codes.

 # Setting up